What is Debt?

 Net debt is used in many frequently used leverage ratios, including net debt/equity and net debt/total capital (total debt plus shareholders’ equity) and also within the debt / LTM EBITDA ratio to measure a company’s ability to service its debt.
 Using net debt rather than total debt with regards to credit analysis assumes the company could use its surplus cash and short-term investments to pay back debt if the company were to experience financial distress.

 Debt is also used in the calculation for return ratios.
-Return on Capital Employed (ROCE) is a common metric used which expresses the after-tax, pre-financing profits of a business as a percentage of the capital invested by the business’s capital holders.
+Return on Capital Employed (ROCE) is a common metric used that expresses the after-tax, pre-financing profits of a business as a percentage of the capital invested by the business’s capital holders.
 Debt is part of the capital invested along with shareholders’ equity.
-The metric helps analysts measure both operational profitability and asset efficiency of a business.
+The metric helps analysts measure both the operational profitability and asset efficiency of a business.